Are Members of My Family Automatically Covered by My Ontario Insurance Policy?

 Looking at the facts of this case, the Court of Appeal noted that the mother lived in a nursing home at the time of the accident.
 Prior to this, she lived with another one of her children, not the son and his family.
 So, from the Court’s perspective, the mother maintained a “separate identity of life” from the son and her family.
 They were therefore not “living in the same household.”
 While it is possible for a person to live in two “households” at the same time, such as in the case of a minor child who splits time with both parents, that was not the situation here.

-Call Preszler Law if You Need Legal Advice Following an Accident
+Call Preszler Injury Lawyers if You Need Legal Advice Following an Accident

 Even in personal injury cases in which sorting out factual liability is relatively simple, the existence of multiple insurance companies often complicates matters.
 As the case above illustrates, it is not uncommon for insurance companies to try and shift liability to one another.
 This, in turn, raises complex legal issues that need to be resolved by the courts.

-This is why it is essential to work with an experienced Toronto personal injury lawyer following an accident.
-Contact the Preszler Law Firm today to schedule a free, no-obligation consultation with one of our lawyers today.
+This is why it is essential to work with an Ontario personal injury lawyer following an accident.
+Contact the Preszler Injury Lawyers today to schedule a free, no-obligation consultation with one of our lawyers today.